ericvvf/arc-touch-rspv/README.md

 ### Theme
 The `rspv` theme structure can be found on `web/themes/custom/rspv`.

+This is a pretty much simple structure.
+Under `web/themes/custom/rspv/templates` we can find all the template files that we have overridden.

+On `web/themes/custom/rspv/scss` we have our SASS files that will be compiled to CSS (under `web/themes/custom/rspv/css`).

+## Assumptions

+Here are my assumptions:

+  - Even if I haven't been asked for, I've put the possibility to the user unsubscribe to an event.
+  - The list of event participants updates too.
+  - I don't have made an entirely new page for the report, and I choose to use the current Drupal user admin panel, just putting one new tab on it.

 ### Live demo:
 You can access a live demo [here](http://arctouch-drupal.ericvinicius.com.br)